freelawproject/free.law/README.md

 ## Writing a post or a page

 Posts are easy to write, but to make it even easier, there's a template called example.md.
-Start there, write your post in markdown and generate the HTML when you think your post is ready (read on).
+Start there, write your post in markdown and generate the HTML when you think your post is ready (read on for that).

+If you want to tag your post, unfortunately, we don't have autocomplete for that.
+So either just go for it, and we can embrace a folksonomy or look in the `output/tag` directory, where they're all listed.

 If you're making a page, it's just like making a post, except you put it in the `content/pages` directory instead.
 You can also give it a custom slug if you want.